gradle/stable-plugins-dsl/resolve-from-custom-repository/README.md

 - try resolving other plugins to see that failure is handled gracefully and that resolving from the Plugin Portal still works

+If you ran the Jetty server from the [example plugins](../publish-to-custom-reposiotry), you can specify that repo using:

+- `./gradlew hello -Dorg.gradle.plugin.repoUrl=http://localhost:8080` in a separate console

 ## Project Structure

 - `build.gradle` references a plugin published by the example plugins project